 Please see the competition terms and conditions [pdf] for more information about entry fees and deposits.

 See How to enter for application details.

-Applications for the 2013/1 competition will be available from 13 May 2013 with a deadline for submission by 17 June 2013.
-Schools will be notified of their place (or reserve place) and sent their guides and cases at beginning of July 2013.
+Online applications for the 2014/15 competition will be open from 28th April 2014 until 12th June 2014.
+Schools will be notified of their place (or reserve place) and sent their guides and cases at beginning of July 2014.